AutherOrg/blockcerts-issuer-helper/README.md

 ## Introduction

-**blockcerts-issuer-helper** is a opensource JavaScript library for Node and the browser to create and issue [Blockcerts](https://www.blockcerts.org) certificates.
+**Blockcerts issuer helper** is a opensource JavaScript library for Node and the browser to create and issue [Blockcerts](https://www.blockcerts.org) certificates.

-*This library has been developed with financial support by GIZ Lab as the core component of a project with [GIZ](https://www.giz.de/en/html/index.html) (Deutsche Gesellschaft für Internationale Zusammenarbeit GmbH) and [SEAMEO INNOTECH](https://www.seameo-innotech.org/) (Regional Center for Educational Innovation and Technology, Southeast Asian Ministers of Education Organization).*

 ### What this library does